 Kendal College is one of the best colleges in the UK so it seemed like a good choice locally.
 The College’s links and reputation with employers and universities also made it an attractive choice in terms of making sure I had plenty of opportunities after I had finished the course.

-Is college like you had expected.
+Was college like you had expected.
 If not, why?

 Can you describe a typical day at college?

-How would you describe your college experience so far?
+How would you describe your college experience?

 The Learning Centre and University Hub are really useful facilities for doing work before lessons and working on assignments.